wdv4758h/pypy-extradoc/talk/pycon2012/tutorial/slides.rst

 * JIT complete by design, as long as the interpreter is correct

-* Only **one** language description, in a high level language
+* only **one** language description, in a high level language

-* Decent tools for inspecting the generated code
+* decent tools for inspecting the generated code

 Performance characteristics - runtime
 =====================================

-* Runtime the same or a bit slower as CPython
+* runtime the same or a bit slower as CPython

-* Examples of runtime:
+* examples of runtime:

   * ``list.sort``